keehl254/TagAPI/README.md

     TagAPI.updateTag(entity); // Update the entities tag
     TagAPI.removeTag(entity); // Remove a tag from an entity

+This API also has a "builder" to make tag creation easier.
+An example would be like:

+    TagBuilder.create(entity).withLine(pl->"First Line").withLine(pl->"Second Line").withLine(pl->"Third",pl->true).build().giveTag();

+Where TagBuilder#withLine will accept a function accepting a player and returning a string and optionally support a second argument for keeping lines when null.
+<br><br>
+I lastly wanted to share that it is possible to set default tags for entity types using the method in the following example:

+    TagAPI.setDefaultTag(EntityType.PIG, ExampleTag::new);

+All viewed entities will be checked only once if they should have a tag.
+This means that you can easily remove a tag from an entity, and it will not respawn itself.
 <h2>Dependencies</h2>
 TagAPI requires ProtocolLib to run, and will only run in version 1.17.1 or higher as of current.